pepopowitz/your-first-react-app-exercises/exercise-10/README.md

 # Exercise 10
 ## Component CSS Files

+When building a React app, it's important to colocate your CSS with your components.
+In this exercise, you'll move styles from a global CSS file into component-specific CSS files.

 &#128073; Start the app for Exercise 10

 In a console window, pointed at the root of this project, run `npm run start-exercise-10`.